-Kolb’s Experiential Learning Theory combines a four-stage learning cycle with four learning styles.
-It provides a powerful foundation for learning and development by describing the ideal processes where knowledge is created through experience.
+This provides us with a powerful foundation for learning and development by describing the ideal processes where knowledge is created through experience.

 This article breaks down both parts of the theory.
 It also describes how the theory is typically applied in a learning and development context.
-But first, let’s go back to the beginning!
+But first, let’s cycle back to the beginning!

 Who Is David Kolb?